AustinGarrettR/Elavad/README.md

-# Elavad
+# **Elavad Project**
-This is the initial repository for The Elavad Game development.
+This is the repository for The Elavad Game development.

+# API Documentation
+Visit the [API Documentation](https://austingarrettr.github.io/Elavad/) page for development.